rlivings39/learning-ai/coursera-ai-courses/machine-learning/README.md

 Linear regression with one variable (a single feature) is called univariate linear regression

-In linear regression, we try to fit a linear function `f_w,b(x) = wx + b` where we need to determine the best values of the parameters `w, b`.
+In linear regression, we try to fit a linear function $f_{w,b}(x) = wx + b$ where we need to determine the best values of the parameters $w, b$.
 All models will have these parameters which need to be determined.
 They are also called coefficients or weights.

 ### Cost function

 We use a cost function to quantify how well a model/prediction fits training data.
-For linear regression we compute the squared error `sum((y_hat_i - y_i)^2 / 2m`.
-The extra division by 2 makes later calculations neater.
-It is usually denoted `J(w,b)` and called the squared error cost function.
+For linear regression we compute the squared error $$\sum_{i=0}^m(\hat{y}_i - y_i)^2 / 2m$$ The extra division by 2 makes later calculations neater.
+It is usually denoted $J(w,b)$ and called the squared error cost function.

 Many other cost functions are used for different applications.
 Squared error cost function is used for most regression.